 – He’s quite a good soccer player.

-6. Adverbs of reason – They are the adverbs which tell us why an action takes place.
+They are the adverbs that tell us why an action takes place.

 Examples – consequently, therefore, hence.